tolgadaim/LehighHacks2023/README.md

 ### Impact
 Through playing Polar Bear Crossing, children can learn about the impact of climate change on polar bears and their habitats.
 They can also learn about ways they can help combat climate change and promote sustainability in their own lives.
-By raising awareness and promoting education about these issues, Polar Bear Crossing can contribute to a more sustainable future for both humans and polar bears.
+**By raising awareness and promoting education about these issues, Polar Bear Crossing can contribute to a more sustainable future for both humans and polar bears.**

 ### Instructions
-To play Polar Bear Crossing, simply download the game and run it on your computer.
+To play Polar Bear Crossing, simply download the files of the game and run it on your windows computer.
-Use the arrow keys to navigate the polar bear from one ice glacier to the next, avoiding obstacles and answering questions along the way.
+Use the arrow keys to navigate the polar bear from one ice glacier to the next and answering questions along the way.
-Look for the "Q" bubbles to speed up your polar bear by answering multiple-choice questions correctly.
+The player starts with 15 seconds on the clock and needs to find fish to extend the time.
+Once the bear eats the fish, a question pops up, and upon a correct answer, the time is extended 10 seconds.
+When the clock hits 0 or when the polar bear falls into the melting glaciars the game ends.

 ADD INSTRUCTIONS ON HOW TO DOWNLOAD game and website